 3A.
 "I Cannot Live With You – It Would Be Life": A Workshop in Reading, Writing and Song Both Solemn and Joyful – Jim Stubenrauch and Joy Jacobson.
 In this interactive workshop, we’ll work with a basic human impulse, to elegize.
 We’ll read lyrics written by poets including Dickinson and the anonymous author of the folk dirge “Oh, Death” and discuss some of the forms through which writers and musicians have mourned and memorialized their dead, imagined their own dying, and addressed Death, itself.
 We’ll compose and perform lamentations and hymns, accompanied by harmonium or to the silent witness of the community.

-Joy Jacobson and Jim Stubenrauch are writers, editors, and teachers and have worked together since 2001.
-Joy is poet-in-residence and Jim is a senior fellow at the Center for Health, Media & Policy at Hunter College, where they teach narrative writing to nursing students and practicing clinicians.
+Jim Stubenrauch is a writer, editor, and teacher, and a senior fellow at the Center for Health, Media & Policy at Hunter College, where they teach narrative writing to nursing students and practicing clinicians.
 They offered workshops at the 2013 Power of Words conference and will present a two-day writing workshop at the 2014 Examined Life conference in Iowa City this April.

 3B.
 Laughter and Orature – Lyn Ford.
 Laughter and the communion of the spoken word are still a good and needed "medicine.”
 Through call and response, an interactive story, laughter exercises, discussion, and small-group and pair-share activities, we'll approach ways to teach and tickle the mind, touch and strengthen the heart, and encourage a sense of personal well-being and community.